anywhichway/js-codex/README.md

 `name` - Classname for which to support encoding and decoding.

 `decode` - Optional.
 Function to decode class.
 Has the same signature as `decode` below.
-If not provided an attempt with by made to create an instance using a `create` function passed all the decoded data as an `Object`.
+If not provided an attempt with be made to create an instance using a `create` function defined as a static member of `ctor` and passed all the decoded data as an `Object`.
 If no create function can be found, then `Object.create` is used with the class prototype and the data is assigned to the instance.

 `create` - Optional.
 Factory function to create an instance based on a single config object containing all decoded data.
 May be asynchronous.
-If not provided and needed a search for a factory will be conducted by looking at the class to see if it has a static method `create`.
+If not provided and needed, a search for a factory will be conducted by looking at the `ctor` to see if it has a static method `create`.

 `encode` - Optional.
 Function to encode class instance.
 Has the same signature as `encode` below.
 If not provided, a search will be made by first looking for an `encode` method on the data passed to `encode` and next for a static method named `encode` on the class of the data passed to `encode`.

-## encode(data,{idProperty,hiddenProperties=[],references}={})
+## encode(data,{idProperty,hiddenProperties=[],references,functions}={})

 Encodes the data so it can be serialized using `JSON.stringify`.
 Supports circular references so long as the objects referenced have an `idProperty`.